Pixieland (Oregon)

 A 1975 headline in the Oregon Journal declared "Pixieland Dream Goes 'Poof!': Dreams of a multimillion dollar fantasy world shattered into a fiscal nightmare."
 After the park closed, the rides were sold and the buildings demolished.
 The Little Pixie (renamed Merriweather) and log flume rides were sold to Lagoon amusement park where they still operate today.
 For several decades, the Pixieland site was an RV park which transitioned into a trailer home park.
-Today, a tide-gate house with a pink painted roof is the only trace of Pixieland.
+As of 2008, a tide-gate house with a pink painted roof was the only trace of Pixieland.
+It no longer remains.

 Since the early 1980s, Siuslaw National Forest has been under mandate to restore the Salmon River estuary conditions which development of Pixieland partially disrupted with creek diversions and dikes.
 The site is now being transformed back into its original wetland state.